How to Apply - International - More Information for Applicants

 Office of International Programs

 The Office of International Programs (OIP) assists international students who would like to apply to SF State.
 Once a student is enrolled at SF State, OIP helps students adjust to life at the University and in the United States.
 The OIP offers orientation programs, workshops on important topics, and one-on-one counseling on immigration, academic, employment and financial matters.
-Throughout the year, OIP sponsors social, cultural and recreational activities that will enable you to make new friends and get the most out of your stay at SF State and in California.

 OIP employs courteous, multilingual staff members who are sensitive to the needs and concerns of international students and eager to help make your stay enjoyable, comfortable and safe.

-For further information, please visit the OIP web page or contact the OIP at (415) 338-1293 or firstname.lastname@example.org.
-OIP is located in the Villiage at Centennial Square, Building C on the SF State main campus.
+For further information, please visit the OIP web page or contact the OIP at (415) 338-1293 or email@example.com.
+OIP is located in the Viliage at Centennial Square, Building C on the SF State main campus.

 Improving English Language Skills